Dreams of Trespass: Author and historical context

 Fatima Mernissi was a Moroccan feminist.
 She grew up in a harem in Morocco in the 1940s and the book recounts her experiences.
 This time period was one of significant cultural change in the country.
 Morocco was in the midst of a nationalist struggle against French domination.
 Nationalists had promised equal rights for women.
-Just as Fatima's mother hoped, Mernissi got an education and became a leader writer in the Arab world.
+Just as Fatima's mother hoped, Mernissi got an education and became a leading writer in the Arab world.

 Filiz Turhan-Swenson sees Mernissi as part of a movement of Muslim women who have presented their own experiences and their struggles with social constraints.
 This genre debunks the two Western stereotypes of Muslim women: the quiet victim and the lascivious odalisque.
 This genre also critiques both political and domestic forces that shape their world.

 Analysis

 Dreams of Trespass blurs the boundaries of autobiography, fiction, and history.
 The book contains ample references to the independence of Morocco and the role women played in it.
 The voice of the narrator (Fatima, the author herself) is polyphonic.
 For most of the book, Fatima is a confused child asking questions about her world.
 But later this voice modulates into a mature poetic response to the answers of her elders.
 Alongside these two voices is a third one that sometimes intervenes to give footnotes on Moroccan history and Muslim customs.

 Marta Mamet-Michalkiewicz, of University of Silesia, sees the book as deconstructing Orientalist myths regarding the harem.

 Filiz Turhan-Swenson writes that the book presents powerful feminist perspectives among women who are older, traditional and illiterate and dislike the patriarchy.
 This challenges notions that Muslim women in patriarchy either love their own oppression or are unaware that they are being oppressed.

 Abdellah Elboubekri writes that in the book, Mernissi criticizes patriarchal construct (e.g. the harem), that are sustained by social customs and beliefs but is contrary to Islamic teachings of female emancipation.
 Elboubekri thus sees the book as an example of Islamic feminism.

 Christine Eickleman points out anachronisms in the book.
 The word Arabic word "harem" was not commonly used in Morocco at the time, nor the other terms Mernissi uses like "men's power" and "political irrelevance".
 Likewise, Eickleman argues that as uneducated Moroccans do not understand literary Arabic, the illiterate women of Fatima's household would not have understood Radio Cairo or medieval Arabic literature as easily as they do in the book.